opendistro/for-elasticsearch-docs/docs/elasticsearch/index.md

 - A *mapping* is the collection of *fields* that documents in the index have.
 In this case, those fields are `title` and `release_date`.
 - Settings include data like the index name, creation date, and number of shards.

 Older versions of Elasticsearch used arbitrary document *types*, but indices created in current versions of Elasticsearch should use a single type named `_doc`.
-If you have multiple document types, store them in different indices.
+Store different document types in different indices.
 {: .note }

 ## Primary and replica shards

-Elasticsearch splits indices into *shards* so that they can be evenly distributed across nodes in a cluster.
+Elasticsearch splits indices into *shards* for even distribution across nodes in a cluster.
 For example, a 400 GB index might be too large for any single node in your cluster to handle, but split into ten shards, each one 40 GB, Elasticsearch can distribute the shards across ten nodes and work with each shard individually.

 By default, Elasticsearch creates a *replica* shard for each *primary* shard.
 If you split your index into ten shards, for example, Elasticsearch also creates ten replica shards.
 These replica shards act as backups in the event of a node failure---Elasticsearch distributes replica shards to different nodes than their corresponding primary shards---but they also improve the speed and rate at which the cluster can process search requests.
 You might specify more than one replica per index for a search-heavy workload.